AAHA: THE STANDARD OF VETERINARY EXCELLENCE

 The American Animal Hospital Association, founded 82 years ago, is a voluntary accrediting organization for small animal hospitals in the United States.
 That’s right…accreditation is VOLUNTARY, and it is not required by law.
 Only 12-15% of animal hospitals have gone through the rigorous and stringent evaluation process to attain this distinction.

-It’s not particularly easy to achieve AAHA accreditation, or to maintain it.
+It’s not easy to achieve AAHA accreditation, or to maintain it.
 So when you see the red logo on your hospital door, website or their educational materials, you know they’ve gone the extra mile.
 These folks hold themselves to a higher standard.

 Once accredited by AAHA, the animal hospital gets reevaluated every three years, measured against 900 standards.
 Some of these standards are mandatory, while others have a bit of wiggle room depending on circumstances.